sarkarchandan/pycollections/README.md

 In the [coll/collection](https://github.com/sarkarchandan/pycollections/blob/master/coll/collection.py)
 module we have implemented a `SortedFrozenSet` type, which implements `Sized`, `Iterable`, `Sequence`, `Container`, and `Set` protocols.
 We have implemented the SortedFrozenSet with the Test Driven Development approach.
+Following are brief illustrations about the protocols, that we are going to implement.

+### Container

+Container protocol is the most fundamental collection protocol, and supports the membership checking using `in`, and `not in` keywords.
+It relies on the implementation of the `__contains__` dunder method.
+When that implementation is not found, it falls back to the Iterable protocol.